-As part of the University of Alaska Fairbanks, ARDAC will strengthen the university and its associated researchers, institutions, projects, and students by combining high-quality, curated data sets with analysis tools to link the data directly to end user needs.
+As part of the University of Alaska Fairbanks, ARDAC will strengthen the University and its associated researchers, institutions, projects, and students by combining high-quality, curated data sets with analysis tools to link the data directly to end user needs.

-ARDAC is not an all-encompassing Arctic data archive or warehouse.
+ARDAC goes far beyond an Arctic data archive or warehouse.
 We do not house raw model outputs or raw datasets.
-Our focus is on curation and derived datasets which are useful to researchers and community stakeholders.
+ARDAC provides value-added data and visualizations for our unique Arctic landscape:

 As the pool of data within ARDAC grows, the skill and experience of the team in building powerful web tools for exploring complex data will be a significant asset.
-They have experience with a range of mechanisms for data exploration and understanding and have worked with a variety of partners to build tools that reflect the nature of the data and the needs of our users.
+They have experience with a range of mechanisms for data exploration and understanding, and have worked with a variety of partners to build tools that reflect the nature of the data and the needs of our users.

 Where we’re going

-New data and data access tools are being added regularly.
+- New data and data access tools are being added regularly.
 We’re partnering with scientists to add key Arctic datasets to ARDAC and make them even more applicable and useful to new audiences.

 - We’re creating APIs that let users access subsets of data for use in their own applications.